moez-baksi/EindProject/REPORT.md

 The score activity is also not what I wanted it to be.
 I feel like the whole screen lacks something, an image for example.
 But I could not find anything that suited.
 I chose the way it looks now, because it is simple but effective.

+I mentioned it a couple of times already, but the original plan was to implement the provinces of the Netherlands.
+After I implemented it, I had a couple of days left, and I decided to implement other regions as well.
+The cities are now hardcoded, instead of receiving it of an online API.
+I tried to search for it, but it was hard to find any API in Dutch.
+After a couple of changes in my code, it is now easy to implement other regions.
+I demonstrated this by adding not one, but two extra regions.
+The only time consuming activity is to hardcode all the cities.

 If I had more time, I think I would have implemented a lot more regions.
 Also, an option to combine multiple regions would have been awesome.
 Thereby, I also would have wanted an online database for the scores, so you cannot lose your progress if you lost your phone.
 Also, a fun idea would have been an options menu, where you could select if you wanted labels, or select which Pokémon you wanted to play with.
 But after all I’m really happy with the application I made.